Skip to main content

 • Command.PIPED: Pipe the stdin.

-• Command.NULL: Discard the stdin.
+• Command.NULL: Discard the stdin (default).

 • Command.INHERIT: Inherit the stdin.